alienor-protocol/AlienorCinema/README.md

-# Aliénor Central
+# Aliénor Cinema

-**The Eleanor Central Cinema** is a video streaming platform in your web browser.
+**The Aliénor Cinema** is a video streaming platform in your web browser.